Seronsecurity/advmlthreatmatrix/readme.md

 -   For immediate corrections, please submit a Pull Request with suggested changes!
 We are excited to make this system better with you!
 -   For a more hands on feedback session, we are partnering with Defcon's AI Village to open up the framework to all community members to get feedback and make it better.
 Current thinking is to have this workshop circa
-Jan/Feb 2021.Please register [here](https://docs.google.com/forms/d/e/1FAIpQLSdqtuE0v7qBRsGUUWDrzUEenHCdv-HNP1IiLil67dgpXtHqQw/viewform)
+Jan/Feb 2021.
+Please register [here](https://docs.google.com/forms/d/e/1FAIpQLSdqtuE0v7qBRsGUUWDrzUEenHCdv-HNP1IiLil67dgpXtHqQw/viewform).

 **Contribute Case Studies**

 We are especially excited for new case-studies!
 We look forward to contributions from both industry and academic researchers.
 Before submitting a case-study, consider that the attack:
-1. Exploits one or more vulnerabilities that compromises the confidentiality, integrity or availability of ML system
+1. Exploits one or more vulnerabilities that compromises the confidentiality, integrity or availability of ML system.
 2. The attack was against a *production, commercial* ML system.
 This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc or ML systems embedded in client/edge.
 3. You have permission to share the information/published this research.
 Please follow the proper channels before reporting a new attack and make sure you are practicing responsible disclosure.